KATLA ICE CAVE vs

 What most people get wrong

-Many travelers assume that all ice caves in Iceland look like the bright blue photos they see online.
+Many travelers assume all ice caves in Iceland look like the bright blue photos they see online.
+That’s rarely the case.

 In reality, those images almost always come from winter ice caves in Vatnajökull.